University of South Florida

 - International airfare

-- Trip cancellation/travel insurance
+- Optional trip cancellation/travel insurance

 In Hanoi and Ha Long, students will be staying in double/triple rooms in a tourist hotel.
 In Vinh City students will be staying in Vinh University accommodation with Vinh University students.
 Particularly in Vinh the quality of accommodation will not be equal to US hotel or residence hall standards.
 Students should be prepared for significantly lower levels of service, electricity, internet access and the like.
 While accommodations will be good to very good for Vietnamese standards they will be lower than those in the US.